Recent publications by NWS added to the library

 These are but a few examples of what we plan to discuss, but we are open to any suggestions to broaden the scope of the meeting - please drop the NAWG chairman, Russell Alexander (This email address is being protected from spambots.
 You need JavaScript enabled to view it.), a line with your comments and ideas.

-Deadline for submission of extended abstracts is 23rd May 2025 (to be made openly available on the NAWG-18 workshop page of the NAWG web site).
+Deadline for submission of abstracts (see here for template) is 23rd May 2025 (to be made openly available on the NAWG-18 workshop page of the NAWG web site).
 Please note that as the entire point of the workshop is to communicate with a wider audience, pdf copies of all presentations will also be made openly available on the NAWG-18 web page immediately after the conclusion of the workshop.
 Deadline for full papers in a workshop proceedings special issue (open journal Special Publication) is 30th June 2025, full details will be provided at a later date.

 The 2024 workshop (18-19th September) took place successfully at the University of Hokkaido, providing a good overview of the application of NAs in repository safety cases.
 In addition, group discussions were held on how to improve the use of NA studies in future safety case development in Japan and on their application in stakeholder communications.